dnndev/xmp-docs/form-controls/jquery-ready.md

+---
+id: form-jquery-ready
+title: jQueryReady
+category: Scripting
+context: form
+summary: >-
+  The jQueryReady tag is a quick and easy way to embed a jQuery "ready" event in the page.
+This tag requires jQuery be included in the page.
+keywords:
+  - query
+  - ready
+  - form
+---
 # `<jQueryReady>`

 The jQueryReady tag is a quick and easy way to embed a jQuery "ready" event in the page.
 This tag requires jQuery be included in the page.